Provo’s Premier Eye and Contact Lens Center

 These large-diameter gas permeable (hard) lenses offer clear vision for those with high prescriptions or distorted corneas from injury or degeneration such as keratoconus.

-Because of their size, scleral lenses are more stable on the eye than conventional gas permeable lenses, so they are less likely to accidentally fall out during physical activity or even swimming.
+Because of their size, scleral lenses are more stable on the eye than conventional gas permeable lenses, so they are less likely to fall out during physical activity or even swimming accidentally.
 This stability can also make them more comfortable than conventional lenses.
-Most patients feel scleral lenses provide initial comfort similar to soft lenses.
+Most patients feel that scleral lenses provide initial comfort similar to soft lenses.

 Finding contact lenses that fit and wearing contact lenses in general can be made more challenging when these conditions affect your eyes: